-Net position represents the difference between assets and liabilities.
-Net Position is reported as restricted when there are limitations imposed on their use either through enabling legislation adopted by the Authority or through external restrictions imposed by creditors, grantors, or laws or regulations of other governments.
+Net position represents the difference between assets, liabilities, and deferred inflows/outflows of resources.
+Net Position is reported as restricted when there are limitations imposed on its use either through enabling legislation adopted by the Authority or through external restrictions imposed by creditors, grantors, or laws or regulations of other governments.